dwesterwick/SPTLateToTheParty/README.md

 * If **debug=true**, you cannot press the "Ready" button early when loading into a map or the script that changes the raid time (and related settings) won't run.
 However, if **debug=false**, the script is called twice unless you press "Ready" early.
 * Any door on the map is equally likely to be opened, including those locked with rare keys and those nobody ever really opens/closes in live Tarkov.
 * Some items have no price defined in *handbook.json* or *prices.json*, which makes the mod rank them as being extremely undesirable (i.e. the AXMC .338 rifle).
 This will hopefully be fixed as the data dumps available to the SPT developers improve.
+* Loot can be despawned behind locked doors